Insights

 With these elements in place, you can ensure every branded RCS message both shows and tells your brand’s identity and value proposition.

-Now that you’ve solidified your strategic objectives, identified your audience, and set clear messaging guidelines, it’s time to focus on how your first RCS messages will look and feel.
+Now that your strategy is set, focus on how your messages will look and feel.

-Additionally, make sure your message flow feels like a real conversation.
-Use buttons and carousels, but also give subscribers the chance to reply in their own words.
+Finally, make sure your message flow feels like a real conversation.
+Buttons and carousels can guide people, but you should also let subscribers reply in their own words.
+And above all, keep your communication aligned with your goals.

-RCS is inherently interactive, making it perfect for personalized messaging.
+RCS is perfect for personalized messaging.
 Tailor messages to what you know about your audience – their name, their product preferences, their location… the world is your oyster!

 For instance, you can use personalized images on the first standalone card in an RCS carousel, and show products relevant to the subscribers’ gender, location, or interests.
 Adding the subscriber’s first name in the introduction also adds a personal touch.